Ralph Stacey and the End of Managed Change

 Further Reading

-Ralph Stacey: Strategic Management and Organisational Dynamics (with Chris Mowles) - The comprehensive textbook treatment of his ideas.
+Ralph Stacey and Chris Mowles, Strategic Management and Organisational Dynamics (7th edition, 2016).
+The comprehensive textbook treatment.
 Spans systems thinking, complexity science, and the full development of his process thinking.
 Dense but rewarding.

-Ralph Stacey: The Tools and Techniques of Leadership and Management - A direct challenge to the evidence base for standard management tools.
+Ralph Stacey, The Tools and Techniques of Leadership and Management (2012).
+A direct challenge to the evidence base for standard management tools.
 If you want to understand why Stacey argues that the desire for a framework is itself the problem, start here.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.